suneelprojects/terraform/Project 1 -AWS VPC/Creation of AWS VPC through AWS Console.md

 Name: Murali-VPC-Public-RouteTable
 ```

-## Step 6: Create a route table and name it Murali-VPC-Private-RouteTable and attach the private,app,data subnets to this RouteTable.
+## Step 6: Create a route table and name it Murali-VPC-Private-RouteTable and attach the private subnets to this RouteTable.

 ```xml
 Name: Murali-VPC-Private-RouteTable